 Knowledge of early-mobility in critical care environments is really helpful as well, including the dangers of immobility.

-If you don’t have a MedBridge subscription, use code “nonclinicalPT” to receive 40% off your plan–you’ll get unlimited access to CEU courses!
+[Editor’s note: This course would prepare you well for a similar role: Wound Care: Dressing, Positioning, Pressure Relief, and Risk Reduction.
+If you don’t have a MedBridge subscription, use code TNCPT to receive 40% off your plan–you’ll get unlimited access to CEU courses!]

 Do you recommend any books or articles that have helped get you where you are now?

 Yes!
 I am obsessed with this article about communication and being heard.
 I also highly recommend the books “Grit” by Angela Duckworth, and “Messy” by Tim Harford.

 Do you have any special advice or recommendations for someone who is considering a role like this?

 Take any opportunity to talk to someone in a role close to what you’re going for and ask questions.
 And don’t be afraid to go for it!

 Finding your dream job is a lot like dating – you have to keep putting yourself out there.
 There will be rejections and some heartache to be sure.
 But it’s a numbers game.
 And the right one is out there somewhere!